Differences Between Transformational and Transactional Leadership

 Examples and Roles of Transactional and Transformational Leadership in Application

-One of the examples that Burns uses (2010, p.425) which I personally experienced was the trading of votes for unrelated legislation.
+One example that Burns uses (2010, p.425), which I personally experienced, was the trading of votes for unrelated legislation.
 Taking a leadership role on a city commission, I often had to negotiate with various interest groups and other commissioners to get a variance, mitigation fee, preserve a natural habitat or permit additional development.
 Often, to get one of the development parameters passed by the commission, we had to negotiate among ourselves for unrelated protections to be passed or mitigated on a separate project.
 This is classic transactional leadership.
-While I would have preferred to lead my fellow commissioners by transforming their views on planned development, environmental protections and water quality, the time, environment, circumstances bringing us together and business at hand made that challenging.
+While I would have preferred to lead my fellow commissioners by transforming their views on planned development, environmental protection, water quality, time, environment, circumstances bringing us together, and business at hand, it made that challenging.
 Instead, the situation dictated that to lead in these areas on that commission, a transactional leadership approach was necessary.

 Transformational leadership, the “joint effort for persons with common aims acting for the collective interests of followers” (Burns, 2010, p.
-425) may be more easily seen in major movements.
-In most cases of transformational leadership, the act of leading includes transactions with the followers – a subset of transactional leadership.
+425), maybe more easily seen in major movements.
+In most transformational leadership cases, leading includes transactions with the followers – a subset of transactional leadership.
 An example of transformational leadership, in the collective, was the American Revolution.

 During the Revolution, both transformational and transactional leadership approaches needed to be applied.
 According to Ferling (2010), the initial call to arms was driven by idealism and patriotism.
-The motivations of the Continental Congress and the Founding Fathers was based on a leadership and philosophy larger than themselves.
-Over time, however, the movement bifurcated into those participating because the impacts of the transforming leadership of the Founding Fathers, including the philosophical leadership of Locke, Paine, Jefferson and Samuel Adams and those who were transactional in nature – trading service for pay, clothing or to avoid prison.
+The motivations of the Continental Congress and the Founding Fathers were based on leadership and philosophy larger than themselves.
+Over time, however, the movement bifurcated into those participating because of the impacts of the transforming leadership of the Founding Fathers, including the philosophical leadership of Locke, Paine, Jefferson, and Samuel Adams and those who were transactional in nature – trading service for pay, clothing or to avoid prison.

-Transformational leadership is most appropriate when there is a fundamental need to impact long term behavior or opinion.
-Because transformational leadership requires “a relationship of mutual stimulation and elevation that coverts followers into leaders and may convert leaders into moral agents” (Burns, 2010, p.
+Transformational leadership is most appropriate when there is a fundamental need to impact long-term behavior or opinion.
+Because transformational leadership requires “a relationship of mutual stimulation and elevation that covers followers into leaders and may convert leaders into moral agents” (Burns, 2010, p.
 4), there is a time of incubation for each of those transformative steps.
 To transform into a moral agent, the basis for leadership must have a moral foundation or at least a moral component against which to apply that agency.
-Transformational leadership, then, results in a fundamental change in the follower and the appropriateness for its application is more limited than that of transactional leadership – though its impacts are usually more far reaching and longer lasting.
+Transformational leadership, then, results in a fundamental change in the follower.
+The appropriateness for its application is more limited than that of transactional leadership – though its impacts are usually more far-reaching and long-lasting.

 Multifunctional Leadership Questionnaire Results

 To assist with interpretation, I reviewed Vinger & Cilliers (2006).
-They note that the questionnaire evaluates three leadership styles – transformational, transactional and laissez-faire.
-For the three elements, I rated an average of 2.91 for transformational leadership, 2.5 for transactional leadership, and a 2.67 for laissez-faire.
-In comparison to the results of the Vinger study (p.5), I rated lower for transformational and transactional leadership than their mean, and higher than their mean in laissez-faire.
+They note that the questionnaire evaluates three leadership styles – transformational, transactional, and laissez-faire.
+I rated an average of 2.91 for transformational leadership for the three elements, 2.5 for transactional leadership, and 2.67 for laissez-faire.
+In comparison to the results of the Vinger study (p.5), I rated lower for transformational and transactional leadership than their mean and higher than their mean in laissez-faire.

-I believe this may show me to be a situational leader – as I have tended to lead teams that are ranging from very seasoned executives to entry level employees.
-My approach does tend to be “tell them what needs to be done, not how to do it”, and I believe these scores may reflect that self-perception.
-I believe the results show that I have all three tools in the tool box (to the extent that laissez-faire can be considered a leadership tool) and have no strong allegiances to any one style.
-The high score in Intellectual Stimulation shows a high tolerance for constructive conflict, having others bring their views to bear on problem solving, and to question values and approaches in the organization.
+I believe this may show me to be a situational leader – as I have tended to lead teams ranging from very seasoned executives to entry-level employees.
+My approach does tend to be “tell them what needs to be done, not how to do it,” and I believe these scores may reflect that self-perception.
+I believe the results show that I have all three tools in the toolbox (to the extent that laissez-faire can be considered a leadership tool) and have no strong allegiances to any one style.
+The high score in Intellectual Stimulation shows a high tolerance for constructive conflict, having others bring their views to bear on problem-solving, and questioning values and approaches in the organization.

 While no style dominates, no style is that strong as well.
-In once sense, I could view this as a strength, but the relatively low averages, at least in relationship to the Vinger study may also note a lack of conviction or leadership engagement – which I would view as a weakness.
-The common theme is an apparent high value for individualism and ideas, essentially a leadership style that encourages people within the organization to be themselves and true to their approach and belief, while the willingness or ability to drive difficult change or transactional change through reward and explicit quid pro quo is limited.
+In one sense, I could view this as a strength.
+Still, at least in relationship to the Vinger study, the relatively low averages may also note a lack of conviction or leadership engagement – which I would view as a weakness.
+The common theme is an apparent high value for individualism and ideas, essentially a leadership style that encourages people to be themselves and true to their approach and belief.
+At the same time, the willingness or ability to drive difficult change or transactional change through reward and explicit quid pro quo is limited.